 - Customers who use mobile apps for their first-time purchase are 20% more likely to return, increasing LTV and reducing CAC.

-- Mobile commerce apps have a 10x higher conversion than mobile web with abandon cart messaging.
+- Mobile commerce apps have a 10x higher conversion than the mobile web with abandoned cart messages.

-The 5 most important push notification campaigns for your e-commerce brand
+The five most important push notification campaigns for your e-commerce brand

-We’ve talked to the experts at Plobal Apps, and here is their ‘non-negotiable’ push notification campaigns they create for all their Shopify merchants:
+We’ve talked to the experts at Plobal Apps, and here are the ‘non-negotiable’ push notification campaigns they create for all their Shopify merchants:

 - Post download welcome series.